mailchimp/wordpress/readme.txt

 If you are upgrading to version 1.2.1 and you used the widget in your sidebar previously, all you need to do is drag the `Mailchimp Widget` back into the sidebar, visit the Mailchimp settings page (which will have maintained your prior settings), click the "Update List" button, and you're done!

 == Internationalization (i18n) ==

-Currently we have the plugin configured so it can be easily translated and the following languages supported:
+Currently we have the plugin configured so it can be translated and the following languages supported:

 * bg_BG - Bulgarian in Bulgaria (thanks to [SiteGround](http://www.siteground.com/wordpress-hosting.htm) for contributing)
 * cs_CZ - Czech in the Czech Republic (thanks to [Peter Kahoun](http://kahi.cz/) for contributing)